mgurzixo/vvf1/README.md

 # vvf1

-A simple start for using formio, vue2, vuex and vite.
+A simple template using formio, vue2, vuex and vite.

 -   Inspired from [vite-vue2-starter](https://github.com/matt-auckland/vite-vue2-starter)